Gman-Superfly/Hallucinations_Noisy_Channels/README.md

 The Fourier uncertainty principle applies here conceptually: a representation cannot be infinitely precise in all semantic features simultaneously.
 For instance, a representation highly specific to "a golden retriever" (high localization) might be less robustly associated with the broader concept of "mammal" (broader localization).
 These trade-offs necessitate the formation of hierarchically organized, multi-scale representations, which these conceptual manifolds provide.

+### 3.1 Prompt Geometry vs. Latent Geometry

+Hallucinations ultimately arise from a mismatch between the **geometry of the prompt manifold** and the **geometry of the latent concept manifold**:

+- A prompt traces a trajectory in semantic space determined by its tokens, redundancy, and noise.
+If the trajectory undersamples the concept (low semantic Nyquist) or wanders through noisy regions, it fails to intersect the correct latent basin.
+- The model’s internal manifold encodes how training data shaped the concept.
+Poorly learned regions or distributional shifts warp this geometry, making some basins shallow or misplaced.
+- Reliable generation therefore requires *geometric alignment*: the prompt must provide enough coherent samples that project into the model’s existing concept subspace.
+Structured redundancy improves alignment; semantic noise or missing priors reduce it.

+This geometric view ties together our channel model (input sampling) and entity-first design (latent manifolds) and explains why both prompt engineering and representation learning are necessary to control hallucinations.

+### 3.2 In-Context Meta-Manifolds

+During a dialogue, the model constructs a transient **in-context meta-manifold**:

+- **Base manifolds** encode concepts learned during pretraining.
+- **Prompt manifolds** reflect the user’s input geometry.
+- **Meta-manifolds** emerge dynamically as the model generates tokens and conditions on its own outputs.

+If prompts and generated evidence remain coherent, the meta-manifold stays aligned with the base concept basin, keeping trajectories stable.
+Contradictions, noisy repetitions, or hallucinated outputs warp this meta-manifold, causing drift even when the underlying latent geometry is sound.
+Managing hallucinations therefore requires monitoring and stabilizing this evolving meta-geometry (via self-consistency, guardrails, or external verification).

+### 3.3 Control-Theoretic View (Controllability & Observability)

+Thinking in control terms adds another layer:

+- **Prompts act as control inputs.** Each token nudges the hidden state.
+Chain-of-Thought, self-check instructions, or explicit gating are different control policies.
+- **Latent manifolds define reachable sets.** A concept basin is reachable only if the prompt provides enough coherent control inputs—our semantic Nyquist threshold is a controllability limit.
+- **Generated tokens are observations.** They tell us (noisily) where the state currently sits.
+When the model starts contradicting itself, observability is degrading because the meta-manifold drifted away from the intended basin.

+Practical diagnostics follow:

+1. Measure how far prompts move the hidden state along known concept directions (projection magnitude = “control effort”).
+If long prompts barely shift the state, controllability has failed.
+2. Track entropy/variance of logits or attention.
+Rising entropy signals poor observability and impending drift.
+3. Treat scaffolded prompts as feedback controllers: they read the model’s intermediate outputs and issue corrective control tokens (“explain why,” “double-check”).
+This closes the loop and keeps the trajectory stable.

 ### 4. In-Context Learning as Guided Reconstruction

 In-context learning (ICL) is the emergent ability of LLMs to perform new tasks based solely on examples provided in the prompt, without any weight updates.
 Within our framework, ICL is a process of **guided reconstruction**.
 The prompt provides a sparse set of "samples" that guide the model's internal trajectory toward the correct conceptual manifold.